simpeg/aurora/paper/paper.md

 # Introduction

-MT is a geophysical technique for probing subsurface electrical conductivity using co-located electric and magnetic field measurements.
-After data collection, standard practice is to estimate the time invariant  (frequency domain) transfer function (TF) between electric and magnetic channels before proceeding to interpretation and modeling.
+MT is a geophysical technique for probing subsurface electrical conductivity using collocated electric and magnetic field measurements.
+Field data is collected in the time domain, however the Earth can be approximated as a linear system in the frequency domain.
+Therefore, common practice is to estimate the time invariant  (frequency domain) transfer function (TF) between electric and magnetic channels to get information of the Earth's resistivity structure.
 If measurements are orthogonal, the TF is equivalent to the electrical impedance tensor (Z) [@Vozoff:1991].

 $\begin{bmatrix} E_x \\ E_y \end{bmatrix}